kinners00/bolt/documentation/bolt_examples.md

 canary
 facts
 facts::info
-puppet_choco_tap::installer
+choco_example::installer
 puppetdb_fact
 reboot
 ```

-4. You can also find out more information about a plan for example it's parameters and how to structure a bolt command using the parameters available to the plan.
+1. Adding the name of a plan to the end of the previous command will show more details about a given plan.
+This includes available parameters and usage information:

 ```
-bolt plan show puppet_choco_tap::installer
+bolt plan show choco_example::installer
 ```

 Output:

 ```
-puppet_choco_tap::installer
+choco_example::installer

 USAGE:
-bolt plan run puppet_choco_tap::installer targets=<value> package=<value> [ensure=<value>]
+bolt plan run choco_example::installer targets=<value> package=<value> [ensure=<value>]

 PARAMETERS:
 - targets: TargetSpec